Macroeconomic Barometer — May 2026

 Employment — weekly jobless claims

 Initial jobless claims (ICSA) are published every Thursday by the Department of Labor.
-This is the highest-frequency macroeconomic indicator in the United States and the earliest warning signal on the labor market, well ahead of the monthly employment report (NFP).
+The highest-frequency macroeconomic indicator in the United States and the earliest warning signal on the labor market, ahead of the monthly employment report (NFP).
+For the week ending April 25, 2026, ICSA = 189,000.
 Data: FRED (ICSA).

 Loading FRED data…